schoeberl/one-way-shared-memory/usecases/README.md

 Files in use: onemem-simulator.c, onewaymem-usecases.c, onewaysim.h, syncprint.c, and syncprint.h.

 `RUNONPATMOS` is defined in onewaysim.h and determines if the code shall run on patmos or not.
-It is automatically set by the build system when running on patmos:
+It is automatically set by the build system when running on Patmos:
 ```
 #ifdef __patmos__
   #define RUNONPATMOS